matiasbacelar98/matiasbacelar98/README.md

 <h1 align="center">Hi 👋, I'm Matias Bacelar</h1>
-<h3 align="center">I'm a Software Developer specialized in Frontend Development ✌ with a focus on Javascript and React although I've also written code in PHP and a bit of C and Python.</h3>
+<h3 align="center">I'm a Software Developer specialized in Frontend Development ✌ although I've also written code in PHP and a bit of C and Python.</h3>

 &nbsp;